2020 Democrats Abroad presidential primary

-Results were announced on March 23, 2020.
-Senator Bernie Sanders won the primary with a strong result of around 58% of the vote, gaining 9 delegates.
-Former vice president Joe Biden attained almost 23% of the vote and 4 delegates, while senator Elizabeth Warren, who had withdrawn from the presidential race two days after Super Tuesday but had not formally taken her name off the ballot, still received around 14% of the vote, beneath the threshold to gain any delegates.
+The official results were announced on 23 March 2020.
+U.S. Senator Bernie Sanders emerged as the victor, with a strong showing with approximately 58% of the vote, resulting in the allocation of 9 delegates.
+Former Vice President Joe Biden garnered nearly 23% of the vote, translating in the allocation of 4 delegates.
+Meanwhile, U.S. Senator Elizabeth Warren, despite formally withdrawing from the presidential race two days after Super Tuesday, earned around 14% of the vote, falling short of the mandated 15% threshold for delegate allocation.